Supporting Your Local Independent Bookstore

 Word of Mouth

-So if you have had a great experience in-store or someone asks for recommendations, share your thoughts and feelings on your favorite small bookstores to help support them.
+So, if you have had a great experience in-store or someone asks for recommendations, share your thoughts and feelings on your favorite small bookstores to help support them.

-Even regular purchases, no matter how small, can make a difference, and if you can take on board some of the tips in this post, you can ensure bookstores are around for a really long time.
+Even regular purchases, no matter how small, can make a difference, and if you can take on board some of the tips in this post, you can ensure bookstores are around for a long time.

 3 Ways To Boost Employee Engagement In Your Workplace